Privacy-preserving machine learning with tensor networks: Tensor networks as machine learning architectures with privacy guarantees

 \subsection{Matrix product states}

 The field of quantum many-body physics has been developing manageable ways of simulating the states and evolutions of quantum systems composed of many particles.
 The so-called tensor networks, introduced with the advent of quantum information theory as an architecture capable of capturing the entanglement content present in the low-energy sector of quantum many-body systems \cite{cirac2021matrix}, have recently gained attention in machine learning as alternative parametrizations of high-dimensional, convoluted functions \cite{stoudenmire, novikov2018, stoudenmire2018, glasser2019probabilistic, selvan2020tensor, VidalAnomaly}.
-Matrix-product state (MPS) representations~\cite{davidMPS,VidalMPS} are the simplest and most widely used tensor network architecture.
-In fact, they were later rediscovered in the field of numerical analysis, under the name of tensor trains~\cite{oseledets09,oseledets}.
+Matrix-product state (MPS) representations~\cite{davidMPS,VidalMPS} are the simplest and most widely used tensor network architecture when studying quantum many-body systems.
+In fact, MPS were later rediscovered in the field of numerical analysis, under the name of tensor trains~\cite{oseledets09,oseledets}, which have been independently used for several applications in machine learning \cite{wahls2014,chen2018,kargas2021,wesel2021}.

 In the context of machine learning, an MPS architecture is best defined when viewing complex functions as hyperplanes on high-dimensional feature maps of the input.
 This is, when we consider (vector) functions $f(\bm{x})$ of the input $\bm{x}$ as taking the form